srollins/software-dev-materials/notes/intro_java/fileinput.md

 ## Search and Replace Example

 This document will discuss the following example that reads a text file and prints the text found replacing all instances of a *search* term with a *replace* term.
-The example with complete documentation may be found here: [SearchAndReplace.java](https://github.com/CS112-F16/code/blob/master/GeneralExamples/SearchAndReplace.java).

 ```java
 import java.io.File;